semenovi/theory/README.md

 Counting takes very long time on integers more than 10^6 because program don't use any optimizations.

+TODO: add optimization :), add module to run on multi-core cpu (or multi-thread mode, i don't know what is better), add module to run on CUDA-compatible gpu.

 ## Example
 Suppose, we want to count how much integers in interval from 0 to 10^4 content digit 7.
 So, we change content of the `main.cpp` as follows:
 ```c++